- The Museum is so large; how can I focus my trip so my students get the most out of it?

 School groups may eat either on the bus, the hill between the Museum and Miller Outdoor Theater, or in Hermann Park.
 School groups may not eat lunch at McGovern Centennial Gardens.

 - Does the Museum offer programs for younger children?

 The Museum’s Early Investigations Program is geared specifically to 5 – 7 year-olds.
 This program combines a 45-minute, hands-on classroom program with a 45-minute tour of a Museum exhibit hall.
-Eight topics are available: Texas Wildlife, Paleontology, Under the Sea, Native North Americans, Native Latin Americans, Africa, Egypt and the Insect Zoo.
-Two week notice is required.
+Eight topics are available: Texas Wildlife, Paleontology, Under the Sea, Native North Americans, Native Latin Americans, Africa, Ancient Egypt and the Insect Zoo.
+Two-weeks notice is required.

 - Time: 10:00 – 11:30 am